 Applications that are submitted by ineligible entities or that do not meet all program eligibility requirements will not be considered for funding.
-Applicants are responsible for demonstrating eligibility to apply by providing documentation to demonstrate the organization meets all of the elements of the definition relevant to their organization type.
 In addition, an application that is deemed deficient in one or more of the following categories may not be considered for funding: 1. activities that compromise victim safety, 2. out-of-scope activities, 3. unallowable costs, 4.
-Pre-Award Risk Assessment, 5. completeness, and 6. timeliness.
-Further, an applicant with past performance issues, long-standing open audits, or an open criminal investigation also may not be considered for funding.
+Preaward risk Assessment, 5. completeness, and 6. timeliness.
+An applicant with past performance issues, long-standing open audits, or an open criminal investigation also may not be considered for funding.